un1xr00t/red-teaming-dropbox-v2/README.md

 - Access via VPS reverse tunnel only
 - Run recon from the dropbox, not your machine
 - Exfil loot regularly
+- Use mobile app for quick checks (if configured)

 ### Extraction